 Re-Enrollment Deadlines for Individual Lessons

 Current students are offered the opportunity to reserve their day, time, and/or teacher for upcoming semesters before new students may enroll.
-Reserve your spot by returning the re-enroll form and making your first payment.
+Reserve your spot by paying your deposit before the re-enroll deadline.

 By reserving your spot before the deadline each semester, you get to be at the head of the line for your preferred teacher and time.
-Returning students can also enroll for the Entire Academic year (Dec-May and pay the registration fee once!).
+Students can also enroll for the entire academic year (Fall and Spring terms) beginning in the Fall 2022 and pay the registration fee once!

 |Term||Priority re-enrollment deadline for Returning Students|